theneva/dissertation/src/background.md

 @spinellis:by-hand:2012 [p.
 86] agrees that IT systems are now expected to be a composition of multiple services, and that automation is a key enabler for ensuring that delivered IT systems are "not inscrutable monoliths that just happen to work but documented modular engines that work by design" [@spinellis:by-hand:2012, p.
 87].
 He also mentions two additional key themes.
 First, DevOps (composed of Developer and Operations) is a setting where developers no longer "toss software deliverables over a wall" for deployment, but instead coordinate through development processes like Continuous Deployment and automated testing [@spinellis:by-hand:2012, p.
 86].
 Second, he considers the idea of documentation of the system expressed as code, which is an added bonus that comes for free if the individual services are simple enough.

 In summary, there are multiple areas to look at in future research related to cloud computing and microservices.
 Perhaps most prevalent is the need for an evaluation of various strategies and tools for Deployment Automation.
-An interesting way to approach this can be development of tools for _quantitative_ comparison of Deployment Automation strategies.
+One way to approach this can be development of tools for _quantitative_ comparison of Deployment Automation strategies.
 Looking at deployment configuration as source code allows using techniques from software engineering for this evaluation.

 ## Code as documentation